sedwards2009/extraterm/docs/guide.md

 ------------
 Extraterm support Linux, Mac OS X and Cygwin on Windows.
 Download the zip file for your operating system on the [github releases page](https://github.com/sedwards2009/extraterm/releases).

 Unzip the file somewhere convenient.

+Start Extraterm:

+* **Linux** - Run the `extraterm` file inside the unzip directory.
+* **Mac OS X** - Just start the application via the Finder.
-Start Extraterm by running the `extraterm` or `extraterm.exe` file inside the unzip directory.
-OS X users can just start the application via the Finder.
-If you have trouble starting Extraterm on cygwin see the [FAQ](faq.md).
+* **Cygwin and Babun** - Double click to run the Extraterm application inside the unzip directory, or using the shell, execute the `extraterm` file inside the unzip directory.
+Note you must have Python 3 installed inside cygwin for Extraterm to run (see the [FAQ](faq.md) ).
+If you have trouble starting Extraterm on cygwin also consult the [FAQ](faq.md).

-Extraterm doesn't need any other installation.
+Extraterm doesn't need any further installation.

 Basics